ishmilan2/ishmilan.github.io/_posts/16-04-14-start-django-project-with-docker.md

 You must create the Docker image for the project.
 The image contain the instalation requirements established into `requirements.txt` file.

 The file `requirements.txt` include basic requirements to start and deploy our Django application.
 If you need add new elements now is a good moment.
+Use the following command to create the image:

 ```
 docker build -t projectname:1.0 .